cbcrg/tcoffee/docs/tcoffee_manual.rst

 The following command will output a color coded version of your alignment with matching columns indicated as follows:

- I: Incompatible pair (i.e. at least one pair is not WC)
+I: incompatible pair (i.e. at least one pair is not WC)

 N: pairs are Gus or WC

-W: All pairs are Watson
+W: all pairs are Watson

-c : Compensatory mutations
+c: compensatory mutations

 C: WC compensatory mutations

 ::